DevelopersToolbox/positronic-core/README.md

 ## Overview

-Positronic Core is the brain that makes [Sonny](https://github.com/DevelopersToolbox/sonny) work, it processes the git log for a given repository and returns all of the required information as a single JSON object.
+caretaker Core is the brain that makes [Sonny](https://github.com/DevelopersToolbox/sonny) work, it processes the git log for a given repository and returns all of the required information as a single JSON object.

 [Sonny](https://github.com/DevelopersToolbox/sonny) makes use of this object in order to dynamically build a CHANGELOG.md file for the given project.